-Suburban sprawl comes at a price for the people who live in the suburbs including high transport costs, long commutes and increased air pollution.
-Some of the costs lead to increased property and income taxes and long-term government liabilities that citizens eventually pay for.
-Others are hidden in climate change and habitat loss that negatively impact public health and quality of life.
+Suburban sprawl comes at a high cost: smog and climate change emissions; chronic disease and emergency room admissions; high energy costs; and reduced productivity for businesses.
+Some of the costs lead to increased property and income taxes, higher fuel and insurance costs, and long-term government liabilities.
+Others are hidden in climate change and habitat loss.
 The pace of suburban sprawl can be reduced through policy measures, but its causes must first be understood and addressed.